Azure/azure-osconfig/docs/modules.md

 The MIM is composed by one or more MIM components, each component containing one or more MIM objects, each object being either desired or reported and containing one or several MIM settings.
 In other words a MIM can be described as lists of components, objects and settings.

-MIM can be directly translated to DTDL: MIM components can be translated to PnP interfaces, MIM objects can be translated to PnP properties, MIM settings can be translated to PnP property values.
-Such DTDL (obtained from MIM translation) is guaranteed to be supported by OSConfig.
-In general, MIM can always be translated to DTDL but DTDL cannot always be translated to MIM.

-A MIM can also be translated to other object models.
+A MIM can be translated to any other object models.
 For example, a MIM could be translated to a C++ class framework (each Component becoming a namespace, each Object a class, each Setting a class member).

-This model assumes a declarative style of communication between the upper management layers and the module, where the desired and reported configuration of the device is communicated at once (for PnP this configuration being stored on the Digital Twin), not a procedural style with multi-step negotiation.
+This model assumes a declarative style of communication between the upper management layers and the module, where the desired and reported configuration of the device is communicated at once, not a procedural style with multi-step negotiation.

 - Declarative style: the Model describes the desired state (what), the Platform decides how to get there.
 - Procedural style: the Model relies on programmatic step-by-step negotiation of What and How.

-For PnP, the Twins start empty and gradually get filled in with content (desired, from the remote operator and reported, from the device).
-When the OSConfig starts, it receives the full desired Twin and dispatches that to modules.
-From there on, incremental changes of the desired Twin are communicated to OSConfig (and the modules), one (possibly partial, just the changed settings) object at a time.
-In the opposite direction, OSConfig periodically updates the reported Twin with one MIM object at a time, reading from the modules.
-Modules can also have their own MIM-specified actions to request the update of a reported MIM object (example: refreshCommandStatus Action for CommandRunner.commandArguments to update CommandRunner.commandStatus for a particular command).

 ### 3.1.1.
 MIM Components

 A MIM Component captures one specific OS configuration function, such as for example: running shell commands, configuring Wi-Fi, managing certificates, etc.

-MIM Components can be translated to PnP interfaces (or to C++ namespaces, etc).
+MIM Components can be translated to to C++ namespaces, etc.

 Modules in general only need to contain only one MIM component each.
 Sometimes, a second MIM component could be needed.
 For example, for Wi-Fi one MIM component could be Wi-Fi configuration and a second MIM component in support of the first but still separate could be Wi-Fi Certificates.